Sam-Tracey/Programming-and-Scripting-2021/pands-project2021/README.md

 ## Descriptive Statistics

-Calculating descriptive statistics is often the first step in data analysis one a data set has been loaded.
+Calculating descriptive statistics is often the first step in data analysis once a data set has been loaded.
 Descriptive statistics are values that characterise features of specific data presented in table or graph form.
 [9]

-Minitab provides a mean option for descriptive statistics which presents the user with the following summary table:
+Minitab provides an option for descriptive statistics which presents the user with the following summary table:

 ![Table 1.
 Minitab Descriptive Statistics for Iris Data Set.
 ](media/13a77d66c11b4dbb5e39d48f194a8ea7.png)